 One study found that the most fundamental requirements for healthy growing up for kids is:

 - Adequate sleep

-Now, if you’re reading GKFoodDiary, I’m willing to put my money on the fact that your child is the most important person in your life.
+Now, if you’re reading GKFoodDiary, I’m willing to put my money on the fact that your child is the most critical person in your life.
 So that fulfills criteria #1.
-Also, if you have access to the internet, your family is most likely not starving.
+Also, if you have access to the internet, your family is most likely, not starving.
 Which is #2?
 Now, the last thing on the list is enough sleep.

 What is considered enough sleep?